Learn ›

 Frequently Asked Questions

 Divide your dog’s weight in pounds by 2.2 to get kilograms.
 For example: 30 lbs ÷ 2.2 = 13.6 kg; 50 lbs ÷ 2.2 = 22.7 kg; 75 lbs ÷ 2.2 = 34.1 kg.
-Then multiply the kilogram weight by the recommended mg/kg dose for your dog’s condition.
+Then multiply the kilogram weight by your target mg-per-kg amount to get the serving size in milligrams.

 For small dogs under 25 lbs, the 300 mg bottle (10 mg/mL) provides the most precise measurement.
 For medium dogs 25–50 lbs, the 600 mg bottle (20 mg/mL) balances precision and value.
 For large dogs 50–100 lbs, the 1200 mg bottle (40 mg/mL) keeps volumes manageable.
 For extra-large dogs over 100 lbs or multi-pet households, the 2400 mg bottle (80 mg/mL) offers the lowest cost per milligram.